caseywatts/caseywatts.github.io/book/all-chapters.md

 ## Communicating Validation

 If you want to help support others emotionally by listening, you should communicate validation.
-My favorite tool for thinking about validation is Dr. Marcia Linehan’s "Six Levels of Validation".
+My favorite tool for thinking about validation is Dr. Marcia Linehan's "Six Levels of Validation".

 This is not a strict scale of what you should use, but a framework to use when considering how to respond to a friend who is being vulnerable with you.